martinsumner/leveled/README.md

 ## Feedback

 Please create an issue if you have any suggestions.
-You can ping me @masleeds if you wish
+You can ping me <b>@masleeds</b> if you wish

 ## Running Leveled